felangel/flutter_friends_talk/slides/code_push_for_flutter.md

 - 🎯 Custom Dart compiler + Custom Dart interpreter
 - ☁️ Compiled binaries hosted on our servers
   - 🙈 We never see your source code
-- 🔌 Dart bindings to interact with the updater
+- 🔌 Optional Dart bindings to interact with the updater
   - `package:shorebird_code_push`

 ---